 In July 2019, she co-operated with Corny CZ leading the Paddleboard + Yoga Tour in the Czech Republic.

-She currently resides with her Peruvian husband in the northwest of the Czech Republic in the Ore Mountains, where she teaches pregnancy and therapeutic yoga, sound meditation and dedicates herself to writing her fifth belletristic book.
+She currently resides with her husband and son in the Ore Mountains in the Czech Republic, where she teaches therapeutic yoga, sound meditation and dedicates herself to writing her fifth belletristic book.